dbdq/neurodecode/README.md

 ```
 Add "scripts" directory to PATH environment variable for convenient access to commonly used scripts.

-## PyQt version problem
+### PyQt version problem
-The Qt library is very sensitive to version and needs to be compatible with all dependencies.
+The Qt API is very sensitive to version and needs to be compatible with all dependencies.
 If you experience pyqtgraph complaining incompatible PyQt version (e.g. PyQt < 5.12), try:
 ```
 conda remove pyqt